-New York Lawyer to assist with Payroll tax issues related to your business?
+New York Lawyer and CPA to assist with Payroll tax issues related to your business?
 If you owe unpaid employment or payroll taxes, protect the future of your business by getting tax help today!

 Commonly referred to as “Payroll Taxes”, they are the portion of Medicare and Social Security taxes that are withheld from the employees’ wages, along with a contribution of similar taxes by the employer.